 Trish Muzenda (BSc (Hons), MPH) will be pursuing a Ph.D. in Medical Science (MRC Epidemiology Unit) at the University of Cambridge.
-She is currently a Junior Research Fellow at the Research Initiative for Cities Health and Equity based at the University of Cape Town, South Africa.
 Trish’s research interests are centered around understanding the interlinkages between urban environments and health outcomes in low- and middle-income countries (LMIC).
-Her previous and ongoing research areas include an investigation of the tools and techniques used to map and characterize food and physical activity environments in LMIC, characterization of epidemiological tools used in measuring LMIC adolescent food and physical activity behavior, as well as analyzing the global physical activity policy environment.
+Her previous and ongoing research work at the Research Initiative for Cities Health and Equity Unit (University of Cape Town), includes an investigation of the tools and techniques used to map and characterize food and physical activity environments in LMIC, characterization of epidemiological tools used in measuring LMIC adolescent food and physical activity behavior, as well as analyzing the global physical activity policy environment.

 Deivis Nicolás Guzmán-Tordecilla

 Deivis Nicolás Guzmán-Tordecilla is pursuing a Ph.D. in Health Systems at the Johns Hopkins University.
 He is currently working on an advisory team comprised of researchers at Johns Hopkins and a local university that aims to provide the Colombian Ministry of Health with sound technical advice on managing the pandemic.